Making Your Pet's Crate Comfortable and Safe for Their Journey

 Published on: January 11, 2023 | Author: Starwood Pet Travel

-Perhaps your pet has never encountered a crate or travel carrier before, or maybe they have only been in one when visiting the veterinarian.
-It's understandable that they might be wary of anything that resembles a crate.
-The mere sight of it can trigger anxiety and apprehension.
+Whether your pet has never encountered a crate before or has only been in one during visits to the vet, it's natural for them to be wary of anything that resembles a crate.
+The sight of it alone can trigger anxiety and apprehension.

-Even if your dog is already accustomed to being in a crate at home, introducing them to a travel kennel can still be a challenge.
-Nevertheless, with some effort, you can help your pet accept and even enjoy their kennel.
+Even if your dog or cat is already used to being in a crate at home, introducing them to a travel kennel can still be a challenge.
+But don't worry!
+With a little effort, you can help your pet accept and even enjoy their kennel.

-To meet the IATA requirements, it is crucial to choose the right size kennel for your dog or cat.
-Guessing or assuming the correct crate size can lead to refusal from the airline, as it may not meet their safety standards.
+Meeting the IATA requirements is crucial, as guessing or assuming the correct crate size can lead to refusal from the airline if it does not meet their safety standards.
 Therefore, it is essential to measure your pet accurately.
-Once you have the measurements, you can order the appropriate kennel online or check with your local pet store or pet transport company for availability.
+Once you have the measurements, you can conveniently order the appropriate kennel online or check with your local pet store or pet transport company for availability.

 Travel kennel acclimation & familiarization

-To ensure a smooth and stress-free travel experience for your pet, it's crucial to familiarize them with their travel kennel as early as possible.
-The more time they have to adjust and become comfortable with their carrier, the stronger their bond with it will be.
-Soon, it will become one of their cherished possessions, just like their favorite bed and toys, or even that cozy spot on your sofa or at the foot of your bed.
+To provide your pet with a seamless and stress-free travel experience, it is essential to familiarize them with their travel kennel as early as possible.
+Allowing them ample time to adjust and feel comfortable in their carrier will create a stronger bond between them and their crate.
+Soon, it will become one of their most cherished possessions, just like their favorite bed, toys, or that cozy spot on your sofa or at the foot of your bed.

-Your role as a pet owner is to guide them through this process.
-As soon as you know that your furry friend will be flying, make sure to purchase their new kennel.
+As a responsible pet owner, it is your role to guide them through this process.
+Once you know that your furry friend will be flying, make sure to purchase their new kennel.
 Set it up in a visible location with the door open, allowing them to explore it at their own pace.
 Adding their favorite blanket or one of your old t-shirts, along with familiar toys and treats, will entice them to venture inside.

-If your pet is afraid of confined spaces, particularly dogs prone to skittishness, start by introducing them to just the bottom portion of the crate.
-This way, it will resemble a cozy bed rather than a restrictive enclosure, easing their anxiety.
+If your pet is afraid of confined spaces, particularly dogs that are prone to skittishness, start by introducing them to just the bottom portion of the crate.
+By doing this, it will resemble a cozy bed rather than a restrictive enclosure, helping to ease their anxiety.

 In addition to placing enticing items inside the kennel, engage in playful interactions with your pet around the crate.
 By associating the crate with positive experiences and your presence as their trusted leader, they will view it as a fun and comfortable space.
 "This is where my favorite things are!
 And my fur mom/dad is here too!"